Labreezy/RevelatorModKit/README.md

 # RevelatorModKit
-This is a script mod manager/script extractor for Guilty Gear Xrd -REVELATOR-.
+This is a script mod manager/script extractor for Guilty Gear Xrd Rev2.
 Supports normal and Etc files so far.

 ## Mod Manager Instructions
 1. Open the game.